College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-Every student who is interested in allied health professions needs to look into Community College of Rhode Island.
-CCRI is a fairly large public college located in the city of Warwick.
-This college ranks 8th out of 9 colleges for overall quality in the state of Rhode Island.
+Every student who is interested in allied health professions needs to take a look at Community College of Rhode Island.
+CCRI is a fairly large public college located in the small city of Warwick.
+This college ranks 8th out of 9 schools for overall quality in the state of Rhode Island.

-There were about 56 allied health professions students who graduated with this degree at CCRI in the most recent year we have data available.
-Students who graduate with their degree from the allied health program report average early career income of $52,145.
+There were roughly 60 allied health professions students who graduated with this degree at CCRI in the most recent data year.
+Students who graduate with their degree from the allied health program state that they receive average early career income of $52,145.

 More information about a degree in allied health professions from Community College of Rhode Island